Curriculum Leader: Mrs K Birkett

 Psychology is an interesting, stimulating and challenging subject that complements a wide range of traditional subjects.
 Psychology is “the Science of the mind”; its subject matter is primarily people, their experiences and their behaviour although it does include some study of non-human animals.
 Its immediate goal is to understand humanity by both discovering general principles and exploring specific cases, and its ultimate aim is to benefit society.

 The Psychology department follows the AQA Examination Board specification for A-Level Psychology (7182) from September 2015 which involves a full A Level lasting two years.
 The specification has been designed to provide a broad introduction to the scope and nature of psychology as a science using a range of topics with research in context.
 The emphasis is on applying knowledge (rather than just acquiring it), thereby developing students’ transferable skills of analysis, evaluation and critical thinking.
 The department also aims to promote independence in students through active learning.

 In Year 1 the topics include Social Influence, Memory, Attachment and Psychopathology examined in paper 1 and the fundamental Approaches to Psychology, Biopsychology and Research Methods examined in paper 2.
-Research methods is studied within the context of all areas.
+Research methods are studied within the context of all areas.
 In Year 2 there are the additional aspects of Issues and Debates encompassed within Psychology, such as nature/nurture and ethics, and further Biopsychology which continues an appreciation of the Biology behind this discipline.
 There are also a range of topic-based options, and possibilities for study including Gender, Schizophrenia and Forensic Psychology.
 Psychological research and scientific method also feature throughout the A Level with a practical and investigative emphasis requiring some understanding of statistical analysis.
 The whole A Level is therefore examined across three separate papers.